darinbl-pritchard45/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you are making progress on the right things.

 Second, planning ahead is crucial.
 Before starting a project, think about the end goal and break it down into smaller tasks.
 Creating a plan will make it easier to stay focused and on track.
 You can use tools like Trello or Asana to help with task management and organization.
 These tools can help keep track of tasks as they are completed and make adjustments as needed.

+# 2024-03-03
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first; optimize only when necessary and after profiling.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail, this quote emphasizes that over-concern with efficiency early in the development process can lead to complex, hard-to-understand code, which can introduce bugs and make maintenance difficult.
+It's better to have a working solution that's easy to understand and modify than an optimized but convoluted one from the start.
+Always prioritize understanding and correctness before making optimizations.